 - Once you open the sound settings windows, select “Sound Control Panel.”

 - Go to “Playback Tab” and right-click on your default speaker.
 Go to properties from the file.

 - Then, go to the “Levels” tab and see if the speaker is muted or the volume level is low.
 Increase the volume level to unmute it.

 Check Volume Mixer

-In Windows 10, a feature called “Volume Mixer” gives you the option to increase or decrease the volume of individual apps.
+In Windows 10, a “Volume Mixer” feature allows you to increase or decrease the volume of individual apps.
 This feature facilitates multitasking, and each task requires separate audio.
-Like playing games while listening to songs, you can mute the game audio using the volume mixer.
+You can mute the game audio using the volume mixer, like playing games while listening to songs.

-- Navigate to taskbar and right click the speaker icon from there.
+- Navigate to the taskbar and right-click the speaker icon from there.